TheNuclearNexus/database-systems-final/README.md

   - The container name may differ from `db-1` depending on platform
 2. `$ cd /var/lib/data`
 3. `$ mysql -uroot db < [FILE_PATH_HERE]`
-  - If the you get an error about the "database `db` not existing", you may need to manually create the database
+  - If you get an error about the "database `db` not existing", you may need to manually create the database
     - `$ echo "CREATE DATABASE db;" | mysql -uroot db`

 ## Phase 1